 Elephants and Nurturing

 The mother elephant cares a great deal for her offspring and would go to lengths to protect them.
-Thus, elephant symbolism and nurturing are two halves of the same soul.
 Where the image of a young elephant with its mother represents the love and adoration, the strong bond that exists between a mother and her child.

 Elephants and Good Luck